 For managing sound level either use volume rocker or go to Settings–>Sound.
 Louder the volume more the Battery juice consumption.

 If you are facing a problem with battery drain in your phone, the first step is to restart your device & see some changes.
-Although Android Marshmallow comes with Doze mode & App standby that helps us saving lots of battery but still sometimes we may not get that result which we were expecting to get.
+Although Android comes with Battery saver mode & App standby that helps us saving lots of battery but still sometimes we may not get that result which we were expecting to get.

 Try clearing Cache data :